Δ8-Tetrahydrocannabinol: Economics

 Common ∆^{8}-THC products range from bulk quantities of unrefined distillate to prepared cannabis edibles and atomizer cartridges.
 In the US, they are usually marketed as legal alternatives to their ∆^{9}-THC counterparts.

 ∆^{8}-THC products partially synthesized from industrial hemp experienced a rise in popularity in the US following the passage of the 2018 Farm Bill.
 This led to it being sold by a diverse range of retailers, including head shops, smoke shops, vape shops, dispensaries, gas stations, and convenience stores.

 In March 2024, a study of self-reported prevalence of Δ^{8}-THC use among US twelfth graders was published: Of those reporting Δ^{8}-THC use, 35% had used it at least 10 times in the past 12 months.
-Consumption was lower in Western than Southern and in states, where Δ^{8}-THC was regulated versus not regulated.
+Consumption was lower in Western states than in Southern states and lower in states where Δ^{8}-THC was regulated versus those where it was not regulated.

 Research

 Although it is a minor constituent of Cannabis, no large clinical studies have been conducted on ∆^{8}-THC alone as of 2022.
 One study (ongoing as of November 2023) is focused on determining the degree of pharmacologic and pharmacokinetic similarity between ∆^{8}-THC and ∆^{9}-THC.